jtcheng/TotW/tips/TotW059.md

 int a = 123;
 std::string b = "abc";
 double c = 0.456;
-// Works, but copies all arguments. s = absl::StrJoin(std::make_tuple(a, b, c), "-");
+// Works, but copies all arguments s = absl::StrJoin(std::make_tuple(a, b, c), "-");
-// No copies, but only works with lvalues. s = absl::StrJoin(std::tie(a, b, c), "-");
+// No copies, but only works with lvalues s = absl::StrJoin(std::tie(a, b, c), "-");
-// No copies, and works with lvalues and rvalues. s = absl::StrJoin(std::forward_as_tuple(123, MakeFoo(), c), "-");
+// No copies, and works with lvalues and rvalues s = absl::StrJoin(std::forward_as_tuple(123, MakeFoo(), c), "-");

 // user defined formatter